-Student shot, wounded at Alabama high school
+Student shot, wounded at Alabama high school; 1 in custody

 Duckett says one person is in custody and the school was put on lockdown as a precaution.

-Police didn’t immediately release the names of the victim or the suspect.
+Police didn’t immediately release the names of the victim or the suspect, and it was unclear how the weapon used in the shooting got into the school.

+Tom Salter, a spokesman for Montgomery’s school system, says the school is equipped with metal detectors which were in use.

 Copyright © 2019 The Washington Times, LLC.